TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/mikrotik-knot/_index.md

 ## Configuration via Browser

-The MikroTik Routerboard exposes a WiFi Access Point (AP) with SSID `MikroTik-xxxxxx`, where `xxxxxx` are the last 6 digits of the device's MAC Address.
+The MikroTik Routerboard exposes a WiFi Access Point (AP) with SSID `MikroTik-xxxxxx`, where `xxxxxx` are the last 6 digits of the device's MAC address.
 Use your PC, tablet or smartphone to connect to this AP.
 You will not need a password to connect to this AP.

-Open a browser to `http://192.168.88.1/webfig/#Interfaces`.
+{{< info >}} By opening your browser to `http://192.168.88.1/webfig` you will be able to access the RouterOS web interface and configure your gateway device. {{</ info >}}

 ![MikroTik-portal.png](portal.png)